evidentlyai/evidently/docs/book/reports/num-target-drift.md

 ## When to use the report

-Here are our suggestions on when to use it—best combined with the [Data Drift report.](data-drift.md)\
+Here are our suggestions on when to use it—best combined with the [Data Drift report.](data-drift.md)

-\
-**1. Before model retraining.** Before feeding fresh data into the model, you might want to verify whether it even makes sense.\
+**1. Before model retraining.** Before feeding fresh data into the model, you might want to verify whether it even makes sense.
-**2. When you are debugging the model decay.** If you observe a drop in performance, this report can help see what has changed.\
+**2. When you are debugging the model decay.** If you observe a drop in performance, this report can help see what has changed.
 **3. When you are flying blind, and no ground truth is available.** If you do not have immediate feedback, you can use this report to explore the changes in the model output and the relationship between the features and prediction.
-This can help anticipate [data and concept drift](https://evidentlyai.com/blog/machine-learning-monitoring-data-and-concept-drift).&#x20;
+This can help anticipate [data and concept drift](https://evidentlyai.com/blog/machine-learning-monitoring-data-and-concept-drift).

 ## JSON Profile